NASFAA Presentation Speakers

 Karen McCarthy, Vice President of Public Policy and Federal Relations

-Rachel Gentry Rotunda, Director of Government Relations
+Rachel Rotunda, Director of Strategic Outreach and Partnerships

 Rachel contributes to NASFAA's policy and advocacy efforts, representing the association before congressional members and staff and working to enhance the advocacy capacity of its members.
 Prior to joining NASFAA, Rachel worked in higher education policy analysis and research in Washington, D.C., and began her career in higher education as a high school college advisor assisting low-income and first-generation students through the college application and financial aid process.

-Sessions: Advocacy and You, Coming in 2024-25: The New FAFSA, Inside the Beltway Update, The Federal Budget and Student Aid
+Sessions: Advocacy and You, "I'm Just a Bill, and I'm Sitting Here on Capitol Hill": How a Bill Really Becomes a Law, Inside the Beltway Update, Prison Education Programs, and The Federal Budget and Student Aid

 Dana currently serves as the vice president of professional development and institutional compliance for NASFAA.
 In this role she oversees all products and services assigned to the training and regulatory assistance and certification and credentialing departments, supervises DC-based and remote training staff, manages the annual Leadership & Legislative Conference & Expo, and develops session content for NASFAA's national conference.
 As a member of NASFAA's executive team, she is instrumental in ensuring NASFAA is working toward the vision, mission, and goals established by NASFAA's Board of Directors.
 Prior to working at NASFAA, she held positions at Nelnet Diversified Solutions as a national trainer, at Nelnet as a regional director, and at High Point University as the director of student financial planning.
 She holds a bachelor's degree in justice and policy studies from Guilford College, a master's degree from the University of Phoenix in organizational management, and master's degree in public administration from the University of North Carolina at Greensboro.